RKauf00/AzureStack-VM-PoC/EXAMPLES.md

 # declare variables
 [int]$instanceNumber = 1 # resource group name will be generated based on this number.
 [bool]$autoDownloadASDK = $false #either download latest ADSK in the VM or not.
 Setting this to $true will add additional ~35 mins to ARM template deployment time.
-[string]$resourceGroupNamePrefix = "yagmursasdk" #Resource group name will be generated based on this prefix.
-Ex. yagmursasdk-1
+[string]$resourceGroupNamePrefix = "RKauf00asdk" #Resource group name will be generated based on this prefix.
+Ex.
+RKauf00asdk-1
-[string]$publicDnsNamePrefix = "yagmursasdkinstance" # This will will be concatenated with $instancenumber.
-Ex. yagmursasdkinstance1.eastus2.cloudapp.azure.com
+[string]$publicDnsNamePrefix = "RKauf00asdkinstance" # This will will be concatenated with $instancenumber.
+Ex.
+RKauf00asdkinstance1.eastus2.cloudapp.azure.com
 [string]$location = 'East US2' # can be any region that supports E and D VM sizes that supports nested virtualization.
 [string]$virtualMachineSize = "Standard_E32s_v3" # 1811 and upper versions require 256GB RAM
 [ValidateSet("development", "master")][string]$gitBranch = "master" # github branch